Espiridion Guanco: As senator

 Upon the establishment of the Philippine Senate in 1916, he was elected as the first representative of the 8th senatorial district composed of the Negros provinces, Antique and Palawan.
 In 1917, he became Secretary to the Senate President Manuel L. Quezon.
 He also became a member of the Senate committees on Agriculture and Natural Resources, Elections and Privileges, Finance, and Relations with the Sovereign Country.
-During this period, he served as the chamber's first President pro tempore during the 5th Legislature from 1919 to 1922.
+During this period, he served as the chamber's President pro tempore during the 5th Legislature until 1922.
 He served three terms until his death in office on 2 May 1925.

 As a senator, Guanco advocated for the development of agriculture as a source of wealth in the Philippine Islands.

 Death and legacy

-In 1925, Guanco died at the Philippine General Hospital because of a cerebral attack.
+On 2 May 1925, Guanco died at the Philippine General Hospital in Manila because of a cerebral attack.

-A bridge in Hinigiran was named after him.
+A bridge in Hinigaran was named after him.
 The bridge was set for demolition by the Department of Public Works and Highways in 2018.